 Skip to content

 Looking for a unique mezcal cocktail mixer that's a perfect blend of smoky and citrusy flavors?
-This recipe for a Mezcal and Grapefruit Cocktail is a must-try.
+This recipe for Leviathan's Tincture is a must-try.
 This complex and compelling drink uses a few unexpected ingredients, including fresh tomatillo juice and a final, brilliant touch from El Guapo™ Grapefruit Bitters.
-It's the ideal way to elevate your cocktail game and discover a new favorite.

 Why This is an Excellent Mezcal Cocktail Mixer